• Articles |

 • Automation and integrations: Connect tools you already use and automate repetitive updates.

-If you're interested in tools similar to Airtable then we have made a list of Airtable alternatives.
+If you want to compare similar tools, we also have a list of Airtable alternatives.

-What people think about Airtable:
+What users say about Airtable:

 "I love Airtable and have been a user for about seven years.
 I use it daily for my business and my personal life.
 It keeps everything organized just the way I like it.
 The visual customization of the tables is crucial for someone like me who is a visual learner.
 Now with the introduction of ChatGPT I can expand my Airtable functionality by providing scripts and formulas that I otherwise would not be able to create."